 For the past year, I’ve been listening to business owners tell me that their business is in a slump because they’re advertising isn’t working or they have stopped advertising completely to save money during a relatively good economy.
-Really?
+Seriously?
 Do they really think that way?
+Yes!
 They go on and on about all kinds of things that get in the way of growing their business and the first thing they mention as the problem is the economy.
 The economy?
-I think we beat that horse to death about a year ago and it’s time to stop whining and chin- wagging about the “E” word.
-Move on, get over it, stop complaining and make some relevant changes but more importantly, don’t use the economy as an excuse to do nothing.
-Doing nothing is far more dangerous to your business than the booming economy.
+I think we beat that horse to death years ago and it’s time to stop whining and chin- wagging about the “E” word.
+Besides, there are too many businesses out there that are growing in this “horrible economy” that would say otherwise.
+So, move on, get over it, stop complaining and make some relevant changes but more importantly, don’t use the economy as an excuse to do nothing.
+Doing nothing is the worst thing you can do.

 Advertising will not repair a broken business, it will not make you better at what you do and it will not turn a struggling business into one that isn’t.
-Advertising will only accelerate the inevitable.
-When it comes to correcting the problems of bad selection, poor location, road construction, low quality, high prices, bad employees, NO WEBSITE, inconvenient hours, and NO WEBSITE you could advertise until the cows come home and it won’t make a difference.
+If you have a bad business then advertising will only accelerate the inevitable.
+When it comes to correcting the problems of bad selection, poor location, road construction, low quality, high prices, bad employees, weather, NO WEBSITE, inconvenient hours, and NO WEBSITE you could advertise until the cows come home and it won’t make a difference.
 I mentioned ‘no website’ twice because if a business doesn’t have a website or has a bad website I’m not wasting my time with them.
 They could be giving away stuff for FREE and I’m not showing up.
 Small businesses do not have the luxury of surviving without a great website.

 The above website comment may seem unfair for me to say because we sell website development and Internet marketing services but everyone I know goes to the web first when they want or need something.
 It isn’t just me.
 Google didn’t get rich on just me.
-Amazon isn’t king of the web from the one book I recently bought.
-So, if you’re not online and good at it your business is getting passed up and losing tens of thousands of dollars in revenue.
+Amazon didn’t become king of the web from the one book I recently bought.
+So, if you’re not online and your business is getting passed over and you’re losing tens of thousands of dollars in revenue every month.
+You’re not going to make it.
 I’m sorry to be so blunt but that’s a fact.

 Advertising is expensive but so is not advertising.
 Placing one of those little ads all grouped together in a magazine is a waste of money and if you would have invested that money in a great website over the past year more than likely, you would have had a much better return.
 Bad advertising is even worse.
 People today are sick to death of advertising as a whole and when it’s bad the damage is worse than not advertising at all.
 The small business owner should take a long hard look at their ads and how they’re written and what they say.
 Stop advertising a product and write the ad about a personal experience surrounding it.
 Kodak sells film but they advertise memories.
 If you’re going to advertise, get emotional about your products and sell that feeling.